OpenWebconcept/openpdd/README.md

 - Docker
 - PHP and Composer, alternatively you can run composer inside Docker with `docker compose run composer <command>`

-Please note that packages prefixed with `ypackagist` are paid and you should provide your own source for them.
+Please note that packages prefixed with `ypackagist` are paid, and you should provide your own source for them.

 ```sh
 # 1. install composer dependencies